fubark/cyber/docs/docs.md

 ```

 ## Tuples.
-> _Incomplete: Tuples can only be created from @host funcs at the moment._
+> _Incomplete: Tuples can only be created from #host funcs at the moment._

 ## Maps.
 Maps are a builtin type that store key value pairs in dictionaries.
 See [`type Map`](#type-map).